Teachinghearts |

 Michael claims the body of Moses.
 Moses was at the Mount of Transfiguration.
 He had obviously been resurrected by Michael.

-- The Angel Who is God.
+- The Angel Who Is God.

 In the Genesis chapter 22 account of Abraham being prepared to offer his only son Isaac to God, we also see the "Angel of the Lord" declaring that Abraham "fears God and has not withheld his son from me".